-Employer: 10 pesos for monthly earnings below 15,000 pesos and 0.2% for monthly earnings of at least 15,000 pesos.
+Employer: 0.2% of monthly earnings of at least 15,000 pesos; 10 pesos with monthly earnings below 15,000 pesos.

 The maximum monthly earnings used to calculate contributions are 15,000 pesos.

 The Employees' Compensation Commission periodically adjusts the maximum monthly earnings used to calculate contributions.